 The teacher will also be the one who spends the most time with your child during their learning process.
 This means they’ll be the ones seeing and tracking progress and it’s vital that you, as a parent, are kept in the loop.
 Ask for regular meetings or have a catch-up every now and then.
 Most teachers will be more than happy to produce reports, exchange emails, or have a chat after lessons.

 School Holiday Time

-Finding the right balance between playing an instrument and academic studies can be straightforward, but it’s vital you’re asking the right questions: How will your child benefit from learning an instrument?
+Finding the right balance between playing an instrument and academic studies can actually be straightforward, but it’s vital that you’re asking the right questions.
+How will your child benefit from learning an instrument?
 What are the implications of committing to lessons?
 When can you fit lessons in?
 Who will they be learning from?

 There are numerous benefits, but there are also ways of making the most of them.
-Most important is that they enjoy learning.
-For me, this was the most instrumental hobby in my routine, as well as for my students.
+Most important of all is that they enjoy learning.
+For me, this was the most fun hobby in my routine, as well as for my students.
 If your child enjoys it, it’s one step towards finding a good balance.

 If you enjoyed this ready, check out our other Learn articles.

 Looking for a new instrument?
 Have a browse on the Andertons website, particularly on our Best Musical Instruments for Beginners page!